dportik/SuperCRUNCH/README.md

 ## Tutorials and Examples

-Several example analyses are available on the [**SuperCRUNCH** project page](https://osf.io/bpt94/) on the Open Science Framework, including all input files, output files, and complete wiki tutorials.
+Several example analyses associated with the pre-print are available on the [**SuperCRUNCH** project page](https://osf.io/bpt94/) on the Open Science Framework, including all input files, output files, and complete wiki tutorials.
 These analyses include:

 + **Iguania Supermatrix:** SuperCRUNCH analysis of Iguania using sequence data downloaded directly from NCBI.
 [Direct link](https://osf.io/vsu5k/).
 + **UCE Supermatrix:** SuperCRUNCH analysis of UCE loci available for the frog genus *Kaloula*, using sequence data downloaded directly from NCBI.
 [Direct link](https://osf.io/5rey2/).
 + **Population Dataset (*Uma*):** SuperCRUNCH analysis to retrieve population-level data for the lizard genus *Uma*, using sequence data downloaded directly from NCBI.
 [Direct link](https://osf.io/49wz3/).
 + **Population Dataset (*Callisaurus*):** SuperCRUNCH analysis to retrieve population-level data for the lizard genus *Callisaurus*, using sequence data downloaded directly from NCBI.
 [Direct link](https://osf.io/6bwhf/).

-On the OSF project page, there are also several analyses that compare the performance of **SuperCRUNCH** to other available programs.
+On the OSF project page, there are also several analyses that compare the performance of **SuperCRUNCH** to other programs.

 The analyses available on the OSF page will have examples of all the input files required to run various steps.
 Additionally, several example input files are also provided in the [data folder](https://github.com/dportik/SuperCRUNCH/tree/master/data).
 These include several locus search terms files (including the 5k UCE set) and multiple reference sequence sets.

+**SuperCRUNCH** was presented at the [Trees in the Desert workshop](http://db.herbarium.arizona.edu/phlora/TID/WorkshopPage.html), which was held to discuss challenges related to ultra-large phylogenetic trees.
+Several materials from the workshop, including a [presentation](https://github.com/dportik/SuperCRUNCH/tree/master/docs/Trees-in-the-desert-workshop/Portik_SuperCRUNCH_presentation.pdf) and short tutorial (with input data) are available [here](https://github.com/dportik/SuperCRUNCH/tree/master/docs/Trees-in-the-desert-workshop/).

 ## Citation